cyrilakafia/cyrilakafia/README.md

 **<p align="center"> I am a Biomedical Engineering student and an AI enthusiast </p>**

 🔭 I’m currently working on project where I use machine learning to build QSAR model for drug discovery. <br>
-🌱 I’m currently learning data analytics and machine learning <br>
+📚 I'm currently taking courses in Data Analytics on Udacity, AI with Python on Udacity and Software Engineering with ALX 🌱 I’m currently learning data analytics and machine learning <br>
 ⚡ I love football and greek mythology <br>